Duoluoluos/Emotion-Guided-Piano-Accompaniment-Generation/README.md

 # Emotion-Guided-Piano-Accompaniment-Generation
-This is the codes repository for the project "Emotion-guided Piano Accomplaniment Generation".
+This is the codes repository for the project "Emotion-guided Piano Accompaniment Generation".

 Baseline models are from [Accomontage Repo](https://github.com/zhaojw1998/AccoMontage).